<img src="https://secure.feel2echo.com/260207.png" style="display:none;">

 The use of binder-treated premixes has grown dramatically since the introduction of the technology in the late 1980’s.
 Decreased levels of respirable dust coupled with reduced segregation and significantly improved powder flow have helped to stimulate this growth.
 More recently, binder-treated premixes that significantly enhance the green strength of P/M parts have been developed.
 The higher green strength results in more robust handling of green parts prior to the sintering operation and reduced levels of green scrap.
 In addition, the significantly higher green strength provides an opportunity for “green” machining of the P/M parts prior to sintering.
 This paper will discuss recent advances in binder-treatment technology and will review production experience with binder-treated premixes.

-Ongoing Investigation of Lubricant Transport within a Powder Metal Compact during Pre-Sinter
+Ongoing Investigation of Lubricant Transport within a PM Compact during Pre-Sinter

 Lubricants are a necessary component to the production of parts from powdered metal to assist in the compaction and removal of the part from the compaction die.
 The added lubricant is then thermally diminished during the initial stage of the sintering process to help achieve desirable microstructure and physical properties of the part.
 From previous observations, mechanisms were identified in which the lubricant exits the compacted component during the thermal de-lubrication segment.
 This paper continues previous research that applied metrics to the exit of the lubricant by way of mathematically modeling lubricant pressure and flow using a form of the Rideal-Washburn equation.
 The data analysis from the previous research is expanded to include additional lubricant data.
 Several conditions are considered for study including density, lubricant type, temperature, and atmosphere.